16 New Books, May 2015

 What should your kids read next?
 If they’re like me and love to read the new chapter books.
 Here are 16 I highly recommend from middle-grade to YA.

 New Chapter Books Spring 2015

-Bad Kitty: Puppy’s Big Day by Nick Bruel HUMOR ages 6 – 9
+Bad Kitty: Puppy’s Big Day by Nick Bruel FUNNY BOOKS FOR KIDS ages 6 – 9

 The Water and the Wild by K.E.
 Ormsbee FANTASY ages 8 – 12

 A marvelous adventure of hope and fantasy about an orphan named Lottie who finds herself in another world, the world of her parents.
 She hopes to find a cure for her best (and only friend,) Eliot but instead must go on a quest to save the mysterious letter writer who has the cure that the King also wants.

 Anyone But Ivy Pockets by Caleb Krisp HISTORICAL / FANTASY ages 8 – 12

 You are going to ADORE Ivy and this story entirely.
 Ivy’s totally clueless and just so very, Ivy.
 Who else would say this to her future employer, the Duchess: “You poor deluded creature . . . dying has sapped the strength from your eyes.
 I’m remarkably pretty, and that’s a genuine fact.”
 I read many parts out loud to my kids while I was reading this book – they were just so funny!!
 Well, it’s the Duchess who entrusts Ivy to carry the most precious Clock Diamond necklace from France to give to a particular English girl for her birthday.
 We follow Ivy as she travels and arrives at the girl’s home.
 We soon wonder about the unusual people surrounding Ivy — are they after the Diamond?
 And why does Ivy have to wait to give the gift until a precise time?
 Loved it!